- This event has passed.

-Thailand and Lao PDR enjoy close and wide ranging cooperation in political, economic, social and cultural domains.
-In addition to long-standing ties and common borders, both countries share similar challenges and vulnerabilities, especially those related to natural disasters.
-Lao PDR and Thailand frequently experience droughts, storms, floods, heatwaves and other meteorological events that have a devastating impact on the most vulnerable populations and their livelihoods.
+Neighbours across the Mekong river, both Lao PDR and Thailand frequently experience floods, storms, droughts, heatwaves and other meteorological events that can have a devastating impact on the most vulnerable populations and their livelihoods.